2022 United States House of Representatives elections in Oklahoma: District 2

-The incumbent is Republican Markwayne Mullin, who was re-elected with 75% of the vote in 2020.
-On February 26, 2022, Mullin announced his retirement and intention to run for U.S. Senate.
-Since only one candidate filed for the Democratic Party's nomination there is no Democratic primary.
+The incumbent was Republican Markwayne Mullin, who was re-elected with 75% of the vote in 2020.
+On February 26, 2022, Mullin announced his retirement and ran for U.S. Senate.
+Since only one candidate filed for the Democratic Party's nomination there was no Democratic primary.

 Republican primary

 The 14 candidate Republican primary for Oklahoma's 2nd Congressional district is the largest Republican primary since 1936 when 15 Republican candidate ran for Oklahoma Corporate Commissioner and the largest primary in the state since the 24-candidate 1954 Democratic primary for Oklahoma Secretary of State.

 Oklahoma's 2nd congressional district has been noted for drawing several tribal citizens to the race.
 After the McGirt v.
 Oklahoma decision there has been renewed interest in issues related to tribal sovereignty.
 Guy Barker is the secretary-treasurer of the Quapaw Nation and Wes Nofire is a Cherokee Nation tribal councilor.
-In addition, Josh Brecheen, Avery Frix and Dustin Roberts are members of the Choctaw Nation and Johnny Teehee is a member of the Cherokee Nation.
+Josh Brecheen, Avery Frix and Dustin Roberts are members of the Choctaw Nation and Johnny Teehee is a member of the Cherokee Nation.

-At least one candidate, John R. Bennett, has called for the disestablishment of the Muscogee Nation in Oklahoma.
+At least one candidate, John R. Bennett, called for the disestablishment of the Muscogee Nation in Oklahoma.
 The Inter-Tribal Council of the Five Tribes denounced Bennett's candidacy in response to his calls for disestablishment.